StephanSST/chicken-farm/README.md

 ## Summary

 This code will run on a Raspberry PI in a chicken barn.
 There are scales under the laying boxes that detect weight changes and computes the event (like chicken in, chicken-out-left-egg etc).
-These events will be sent by Whatsapp.
+These events will be sent by Messenger.

 ## TODO List

-### Epic v1: Chicken scale recognizes weight change and sends message about state (which chicken, an egg) via Whatsapp
+### Epic v1: Chicken scale recognizes weight change and sends message about state (which chicken, an egg) via Messenger

-* Story: get current weight and calculate the "state" (chicken, egg)

-* Story: using Lombok to log
 * Story: write tests and mock for scale service (testing)
 * Story: Integration test with whole process (testing)
+* Story: using Lombok to log

+* Story: (done) get current weight and calculate the "state" (chicken, egg)
 * Story: (done) env values via application.yaml
 * Story: (done) integrate Threema and send messages
 * Story: (done) read data from scale and show by webservice (GET)